DCV-2142/BigWigs/README.md

+Various updates to K40 modules.
+Mostly tested.
+## Karazhan 40 Changelog
+### General
+* Fixed various triggers and unit tests being based on formatted logs, eg " (1)".
+* Changed a few sound effects.
+* Added BigWigs:BuffNameByIndex(buffIndex) to Core.lua allowing to distinguish between buffs/debuffs with the same icon (loads the buffs into a virtual tooltip to read their name).
+* Fixed some settings potentially breaking other (seemingly independent) features.
+* Debuff-based warnings that require immediate player action (eg bomb, corruption, etc) are now triggered locally to avoid issues with synchronization and throttling.
+### Trash
+* Reworked instructions on Unstable Mana and Mana Buildup.
+* Added Shadowclaw Rager, Shadowclaw Darkbringer, Manascale Suppressor, Manascale Drake, Lingering Arcanist, Lingering Astrologist, Lingering Magus, Karazhan Protector Golem, Warbringer Overseer.
+### Keeper Gnarlmoon
+* Added Owl Gaze warning (default: on).
+* The first Owl kill correctly shortens the Owl Phase if more than 10 seconds are left.
+* Ending the Owl Phase early will unschedule delayed warning messages.
+* Fixed Blue Moon warning sign.
+* Ravens warning can now be turned on and off during the encounter.
+* Print Troubleshoot Info (default: off): Owl deaths
+### Incantagos
+* Added warning sign to Affinity summon.
+* Proximity window is now off by default.
+* Added Blizzard warning (default: on).
+* Added Affinity auto-targeting (default: off).
+* Shortened some overly verbose Affinity messages.
+* Added Berserk warning (always on).
+* Added Surge of Mana warning (default: on), /say announcement (default: on), auto-targeting of latest victim (default: off).
+* Keep track of initial Ley-Seeker adds and warn if any are alive when boss it at 85% HP (always on).
+* Based the initial CD bar for Ley-Line Disturbance on the death of the fourth add and shortened CD bar (lowest observed in logs is 45s instead of 55s).
+### Anomalus
+* Added message on /raid when using Death Wish and dropping below 200 AR (always on).
+* Personal Arcane Overload (bomb) warnings will now always show.
+The Arcane Overload setting now only handles other players, skull marking, cooldown bars.
+* Added Arcane Overload Say setting (default: on) to turn /say messages on bomb on or off.
+* Added yell on gaining Arcane Dampening (default: off).
+* Added warning on Unstable Magic floor zones and support for soaking them when Dampening is active (default: on).
+Special warning for Bomb + floor zone (always on).
+* Print Troubleshoot Info (default: off): Bomb gains, deaths to floor zones
+### Echo of Medivh
+* Added auto-targeting of Corruption targets (default: off).
+* Added Potion Strategy (default: off) for staggered bars/messages to time Restorative Potion and other dispels correctly.
+Yells for emergency dispel 2 seconds after general dispel if you still have Doom.
+* Added Guardian's Ire stack counter with time-out bar (default: off) for interrupters.
+* Added various boss cast warnings for interrupters (all default: off): Frost Nova, Shadow Bolt, Pyroblast, Flamestrike.
+* Added Medivh's Fury warning message (always on) to keep track of cast haste.
+* Added Arcane Focus alert (default: off) for MT dispellers.
+* Added Flamestrike warning (default: on).
+* Corruption Alert displays an additional warning if spreads are happening.
+* Print Troubleshoot Info (default: off): Corruption gains (not throttled), successful Shadow Bolt casts
+### Chess
+* Added handling for Knight's Glory.
+The bar for the King's Fury cast time is shortened if applied.
+The warning sign is now displayed for the same duration as the cast time as well.
+* Added warning for Knight's Glory (default: off) due to Knight proximity to Bishop or King so tanks can reposition.
+* Added warning and accurate timer bar for Shadow Bolt Volley cast (default: on).
+* Added warning for Empowered Shadow Bolt casts for Bishop tank (default: off).
+* Added timer bar for King's Curse cooldown (default: on).
+* Print Troubleshoot Info (default: off): King's Fury casts, King's Fury hide fails, Dark Subservience /bow fails
+### Sanv Tas'dal
+* Added alerts for Portal Opening and Enrage (always on).
+* Added timer bar for add phase (default: on).
+* Phase Shifted alerts now only trigger below 80% boss HP.

+Rupturan, Kruul, Mephistroth are unchanged for now.

+### Future Ideas:
+* Incantagos - Add bars for every Surge victim that target on click and auto-cancel when it fades or the target dies.
+* Chess - Keep track of major piece health and announce every % below 5.
+* Chess - Display the current magnitude of Queen's Fury.
+* Sanv Tas'dal - Make Overflowing Hatred cast bar accurate.

 # BigWigs
 BigWigs is a World of Warcraft AddOn to predict certain AI behaviour to improve the players performance.<br>
 This Modification is built for Patch 1.12.1 and its content for use on the <b>Turtle WoW</b> private Server.